readyletsgo/major-studio-1-fa20/lab01_intro_to_coding/README.md

 ##### Getting started in AWS Cloud9

-Go to `https://us-east-1.console.aws.amazon.com/cloud9` and log in with your email and password under account `msdv`.
+Go to `https://us-east-2.console.aws.amazon.com/cloud9` and log in with your email and password under account `msdv`.

 Create a new environment using all the default settings, then clone this repo by running `git clone https://github.com/anbnyc/major-studio-1-fa19.git`.

 ##### Completing the exercises

-Open the `exercises` directory and work through the exercises on your own or with a partner.
+Open the `exercises` directory and work through the exercises with a partner.

 ##### Saving your work